dariosm/honeycomb_compass/readme.md

 Each rover will be finished sequentially, which means that the second rover won’t start to move until the first one has finished moving.

 ## Output
 The output for each rover should be its final co-ordinates and heading.
+One line per final rover position.

 ## Example
 ### Input